-We go into survival mode, getting through each day, day after day, after day.
+We go into survival mode, getting through each day, day, after day, after day.

 The comfort zone is familiar, it is not necessarily comfortable.

-When we understand what we want to our future to look like and we have that compelling reason to make a change then we can start to transition from where we are, to where we want to be.
+When we understand what we want our future to look like, and we have that compelling reason to make a change, then we can start to transition from where we are, to where we want to be.

 Change does not need to be hard, or something to fear and hold back from.

-Many of you will have made decisions to make changes this year.
+Many of you reading this blog will have made decisions to make changes this year.
 The new year is a great opportunity to do that.

 How are you progressing?

-If you travel in the same direction at the same speed as you have done for the last month will you be on track, or off course?
+If you travel in the same direction, at the same speed as you have done for the last month, will you be 'on track', or 'off course'?